Eric-Ness/NewsAnalysisBSkyPoster/README.md

 2025.07.06 - Blacklisted a couple of sites and trying to avoid sales articles like Amazon Prime Day 2025.04.21 - Updated data retrival - world news 50%, national 40%, business 10%
 2025.04.19 - Re-added hash tag creation.
 2025.04.18 - Bug fix for paywalled sites.
 Added government sites to block.
 2025.04.14 - Major restructure, no longer a monolith py file.
 2025.04.13 - Keep track bsky posts, extracted article text, and pertinent URLs.
 2025.04.11 - Increased amount of news LLM could choose from 120 to 160 news items.
-2025.04.10 - Added business news to the data feed
+2025.04.10 - Added business news to the data feed.